Spartacus League: Relationship with the Bolsheviks

-The Spartacus Group hailed the February 1917 revolution in Russia as a victory for its own cause that was important for Europe and the whole world.
-It did not however mention the Bolsheviks and remained uninfluenced by them.
+In 1917 the Spartacus Group hailed the first (February) revolution in Russia that year as a victory for its own cause that was important for Europe and the whole world.
 Rosa Luxemburg saw educating German workers about the revolution as the Spartacus Group's most important task at the time.
-From the summer of 1917 she and Leo Jogiches criticized the Bolsheviks' putschist policies against Alexander Kerensky's government.
+From the summer of 1917 she and Leo Jogiches criticized the Bolsheviks' putschist policies against Alexander Kerensky's government in Petrograd.
 They also rejected Lenin's and Leon Trotsky's pursuit of a separate peace with the German Empire because they thought that such a peace would endanger both international proletarian opposition to war and the prospect for a successful German revolution.
 Luxemburg distanced herself from the Treaty of Brest-Litovsk (3 March 1918) that ended the war between Germany and Russia, as well as from the supplementary agreement to it of 27 August 1918.
 She found the terrorist measures of the Bolsheviks under Felix Dzerzhinsky repugnant.
 In September 1918 she called the threats made by Lenin's friend Karl Radek to "slaughter the bourgeoisie" after an attempted assassination of Lenin "an idiocy of the first order".

 In her essay The Russian Revolution from the fall of 1918, Luxemburg welcomed in principle the October Revolution of 1917, in which the Bolsheviks under Lenin and Leon Trotsky dissolved the Duma and seized state power, but she criticized the Bolsheviks' party organization, Lenin's cadre concept, and the intra-party dictatorship for the way they impeded and stifled the democratic participation of workers in the revolution.
 The other Spartacists deferred public criticism of the Bolsheviks out of loyalty.
 Paul Levi did not publish Luxemburg's essay until 1922, three years after the author's death.

-The Spartacus Group remained organizationally and politically independent of the Bolsheviks until it was absorbed into the KPD.
+The Spartacus Group remained organizationally and politically independent of communists until it was absorbed into the KPD.
 It came closer to them politically only in the course of the November Revolution in Germany, when it decided in December 1918 to found a separate party with other left-wing radicals.
 This was in response to the USPD's rejection of a party congress proposed by Luxemburg.